-April 30 is the anniversary of the 1975 United States withdrawal from VietNam after many years of involvement in that country’s war.
+April 30 1975 the United States withdrew from VietNam after many years of involvement in that country’s war.
 That conflict remains a part of American history- and also a part of the personal history of the men and women and their families who served the military in any capacity during those years.
-Here I share a perspective on that history from my husband Raymond Oglesby.
+Here is a perspective on that history from my husband Raymond Oglesby.

 By Raymond Oglesby